 - Being prepared – Read all the information given to you and if you have lines to learn, then learn them.
 Dress for the part so you look the part.

 We want you to be successful!!

-In exchange for being your representative and finding you work, KAM talent takes a 20% commission plus GST from each pay you earn via KAM Models and Talent.
+To join KAM there is a one-off $150 joining fee.
+This fee isn't paid upfront and will come out of the first job(s) you do until it is paid off.
+The good thing about KAM is that we don't have annual fees.
+There is just the one-off joining fee to be paid.
+In exchange for being your representative and finding you work, we will take 20% commission plus GST from each pay you earn via KAM Models and Talent.
 This is in addition to your income tax deductions.

-Its so simple to join us here at KAM, Visit our website, Fill in the joining form, Then we contact you within 24hours to confirm your place & voila!
-You are now a part of KAM!
+It is so simple to join us at KAM.
+All you need to do is visit our website, fill out the joining form, then we will contact you within 24 hours to confirm your place and voila!
+You are now a part of KAM Talent!

-A cancellation fee may apply if you do not turn up to your shoot without prior notice.
+A cancellation fee may apply if you do not turn up to your shoot without giving enough notice.

 What do I get for my membership fee?